Welsh cuisine: Meat and fish

 There a number of local Welsh breeds of cow, including the Welsh Black, a breed which dates back to at least 1874.
 Cattle farming accounts for the majority of agricultural output in Wales.
 In 1998, the production of beef contributed 23% of Welsh agricultural output.
 In 2002, 25% of agricultural output was in the production of dairy products.
-Welsh beef has a European Union Protected Geographical Indicator, so it must be wholly reared and slaughtered in Wales.
+Welsh beef is registered as a Protected Geographical Indication (PGI) under UK and EU law.
+It may only be sold under this name when it is wholly reared and slaughtered in Wales.

 Pigs were the primary meat eaten by early Welsh folk, which could be preserved easily by salting.
 By 1700, there were a number of different Welsh breeds of pig, with long snouts and thin backs, generally light coloured, but some were dark or spotted.
 Today, pigs in Wales are either farmed intensively, using the white Welsh pig or Landrace pig, or extensively, where Saddleback pig, Welsh pig or crossbreeds are farmed.

 The Welsh uplands were most suited to grazing animals such as sheep and goats, and the animals became associated with Wales.
 Sheep-farming on a large scale was introduced by Cistercian monks, largely for wool, but also for meat.
 By the start of the 16th century Welsh mutton was popular in the rest of the UK.
 Once modern synthetic fibres became more popular than wool, Welsh sheep were raised almost exclusively for meat.
 Towards the end of the 20th century, there were more than 11 million sheep in Wales.
 The most popular breed of sheep is the Welsh Mountain sheep which is notably smaller than other breeds but better-suited to the Welsh landscape and only rears one lamb, rather than the lowland breeds which rear two or more; the mountain sheep are regarded as having more flavoursome meat.
 Welsh farmers have started using scientific methods, such as artificial insemination or using ultrasound to scan a sheep's depth of fat, to improve the quality of their meat.
-Gower salt marsh lamb was awarded protected status in 2021.
+Gower salt marsh lamb was registered as a Protected Designation of Origin (PDO) under UK law in 2021 and (despite opposition of France) under EU law in 2023.